 2 cups thick yogurt (see the sidebar in the February 10, 2011 post)

-Sun-Dried Apricot Almond Spoon Sweet (see the sidebar below)
+Sun-Dried Apricot Almond Spoon Sweet (see the sidebar below), for serving

 1. To make the chocolate frozen yogurt, combine the milk, sugar, salt, cocoa powder, and chocolate in a medium microwave bowl or small saucepan.
 Microwave or cook over medium heat until the chocolate is softened but not melted, 2 to 3 minutes either way.
 Whisk to smooth the ingredients together.